 Price: Free / $7.50

 Powerlifter is a weightlifting log specifically for bodybuilders.
 It features the basics.
 That includes tracking, logging, and some exercise routines, although not a whole ton.
-The app also features some fun stuff like automatically increasing your weights every week, a max rep calculator, and a 5-3-1 calculator in case you want to go the Wendler route.
-It doesn’t have tools for runners or any other cardio activities and that makes this a decent all-in-one option for weightlifters.
+The app also features some fun stuff like automatically increasing your weights every week, a max rep calculator, and a 5-3-1 calculator if you want to go the Wendler route.
+It doesn’t have tools for runners or any other cardio activities, making this a decent all-in-one option for weightlifters.
 The free version comes with most of the features.
 You can get everything along with no ads for a single $7.50 in-app purchase.

 Pro Gym Workout

 Pro Gym Workout is a decent workout app for bodybuilders.
 The app boasts over 120 individual exercises and nine total workouts.
 Additionally, it has programs for beginners, intermediates, and experts alike.
-It also has workouts for all of the major parts of the body and we liked that in particular.
-You also get a variety of tools, including a BMI calculator, protein calculator, fat calculator (for food), and various workout tracking and training features.
+It also has workouts for all of the major parts of the body, and we liked that in particular.
+You also get various tools, including a BMI calculator, protein calculator, fat calculator (for food), and various workout tracking and training features.
 It has a host of features available as in-app purchases.
-However, you can buy the whole app for $28.99.
-It’s a bit expensive but you can try out most of the app for free without buying anything.
+However, you can buy the whole app for $25.99.
+It’s a bit expensive, but not a terrible proposition considering the app’s monthly subscription fees.

 Strong: Exercise Gym Log